 Eyes Look From the Mount of Flash

-Going by the 'Net reviews/biogs I've found, Lily formed in the late '60s as Monsun, being persuaded to change their name (and image) by their record company boss, who seemed to have some sort of hang-up about the emergent early '70s glam scene.
-The music on their sole release, VCU (We See You) is actually blues-influenced prog, with that instantly recognisable 'German' sound (NOT Krautrock), and may very well not appeal to all progressive fans, despite their extended compositional techniques.
-It's not actually a bad album, but a penchant for blues-based music would certainly help in appreciating it.
-It's difficult to pick standout tracks; they're pretty much of a muchness, to be honest, but they all seem to do the job they were designed for, which is more than you can say for many bands' output.
+Lily formed in the late '60s as Monsun, being persuaded to change their name (and image) by their record company boss, who seemed to have some sort of hang-up about the emergent early '70s glam scene.
+The music on their sole release, VCU (We See You) is actually blues-influenced prog, with that instantly recognisable 'German' sound (NOT Krautrock) and may very well not appeal to all progressive fans, despite their extended compositional techniques.

-Dieter Dierks (again!) guests on Mellotron, but unless my ears deceive me, his entire input is limited to a few chords at the beginning of I'm Lying On My Belly, hardly making this a Mellotron Classic.
-Incidentally, the four bonus tracks almost double the album's length; there's nothing in the sleevenotes to denote when they date from, but they seem to be a reasonable addition to the album.
-So; not a bad album of its type, but don't bother for the 'Tron.
+Dieter Dierks (again!) guests on Mellotron, but, unless my ears deceive me, his entire input is limited to a few chords at the beginning of I'm Lying On My Belly, hardly making this a Mellotron Classic.
+Incidentally, Garden of Delights' four bonus tracks almost double the album's length; there's nothing in the sleevenotes to denote when they date from, but they seem to be a reasonable addition to the album.
+So; not a bad album of its type, but don't bother for the Mellotron.